ohbarye/deprewriter-ruby/README.md

 Set the `DEPREWRITER` environment variable to one of these values:

 - `log` - For logging mode.
 Logs deprecation warnings and shows diffs (default)
 - `diff` - For diff mode.
-Creates diff files for each deprecation
+Creates patch files for each deprecation
 - `dangerously_rewrite` - For rewrite mode.
 Automatically rewrites files (use with caution!)
 - If not set, Deprewriter will be disabled